 Desiccation is not commonly used for mustard.
 Application of a desiccant will provide accelerated plant dry down of green tissues in the canopy but will not hasten maturity.
-Desiccants registered for use on mustards contain either diquat (Reglone, Reglone Ion, Desica, Armory 240, Advantage Diquat 240, Clone, Dessicash Desiccant, Co-op Bolster II, IPCO Bolster II, Stage, Drifast and Craven).
 Desiccation offers the advantage of terminating any remaining green growth of pods and stems as well as drying down green weeds present in the field.
-If a desiccant is applied, it should occur at the same recommended timing for swathing, at approximately 75 per cent seed colour change for diquat products.
+Products containing diquat are registered for use in condiment mustard and application should occur at the same recommended for swathing, at approximately 75 per cent seed colour change.